evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 The Probe Description URI must start at the first octet of the payload and must be terminated by an octet of 0x00, i.e., it must be null terminated.
 If the Probe Description URI cannot be placed at the beginning of the payload, then it must be preceded by an octet of 0x00.
 Inserting the Probe Description URI could obviously bias the measurement itself if the probe packet becomes larger than the path MTU.

+Note: using a magic string (i.e., a unique special opaque marker) to signal the presence of the Probe Description URI is not recommended as some transit nodes could apply a different processing for packets containing this magic string.

 For the record, the in-band probe attribution was used in {{?I-D.draft-vyncke-v6ops-james}}.

 # Operational and Technical Considerations

 Using either the out-of-band or in-band technique, or even both combined, highly depends on intent or context.
 This section describes the upsides and downsides of each technique, so that probe owners or probe makers can freely decide what works best for their cases.

-The advantages of using the out-of-band technique are that the probing measurement is not impacted by the probe attribution but also that it is easy to setup, i.e., by running a web server on a probe device to describe the measurements.
+The advantages of using the out-of-band technique are that the probing measurement is not impacted by the probe attribution but also that it is easy to set up, i.e., by running a web server on a probe device to describe the measurements.
 Unfortunately, there are some disadvantages too.
 In some cases, using the out-of-band technique might not be possible due to several conditions: the presence of a NAT, too many endpoints to run a web server on, the probe source IP address cannot be known (e.g., RIPE Atlas {{RIPE_ATLAS}} probes are sent from IP addresses not owned by the probe owner), dynamic source addresses, etc.

 The primary advantage of using the in-band technique is that it covers the cases where the out-of-band technique is not feasible (as described above).
 The primary disadvantage is that it could potentially bias the measurements, since packets with the Probe Description URI might be discarded.
 For example, data is allowed in TCP segments with the SYN flag ({{!RFC9293}}) but may change the way they are processed, i.e., TCP segments with the SYN flag containing the Probe Description URI might be discarded.
 Another example is the Probe Description URI included in a Hop-by-Hop or Destination Options header, inside a PadN option.
 As per the informational {{?RFC4942}}, section 2.1.9.5, it is suggested that a PadN option should only contain 0's and be smaller than 8 octets, thus limiting its use for probe attribution.
 If a PadN option does not respect the recommendation, it is suggested that one may consider dropping such packets.
 For example, the Linux Kernel follows these recommendations and discards such packets since its version 3.5;